For players, a ‘Zen-like’ experience

 Asked what, if anything, might improve local pond hockey games, Foley replies: “Not much.
 Just longer winters, which my wife would dread!”

 Video by John BenjaminDid you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.